Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

+\begin{rmk-no-num} The cohomological invariants $\Inv(\Hcal_g)$ with coefficients in $\FF_p$, when $g$ is even or equal to three, has already been computed by Pirisi in \cite{PirCohHypEven} and \cite{PirCohHypThree} when the base field is algebraically closed and its characteristic does not divide $p$.

-Suppose $p\neq 2$.
-Then $\Inv(\Hcal_g)$ is trivial unless $p$ divides $2g+1$, in which case they are generated as $\FF_p$-module by $1$ and a single non-zero invariant of degree $1$. \end{thm-no-num} The computation of cohomological invariants is based on the isomorphism between $\Inv([X/G])$, where $X$ is a smooth scheme endowed with an action of an algebraic group $G$, and the equivariant Chow group with coefficients $A_G^0(X,\Het)$ (see \cite[section 4]{PirAlgStack}).
-The Chow groups with coefficients were first introduced in \cite{Rost} as a generalization of ordinary Chow groups.
-Indeed, the Chow groups with coefficients satisfy some additional properties, in particular the existence of a certain long exact sequence induced by closed immersions of schemes, which is a tool of crucial importance for our purposes.
+When $g$ is odd and $p\neq 2$, the generators of $\Inv(\Hcal_g)$ can also be deduced from the main result of \cite{PirCohHypThree}.
+The importance of the case $p=2$ is due to the fact that under this assumption, the cohomological invariants of $\Hcal_g$ present a richer structure: why this happens is currently a work in progress of Pirisi together with the author. \end{rmk-no-num} The computation of cohomological invariants is based on the isomorphism between $\Inv([X/G])$, where $X$ is a smooth scheme endowed with an action of an algebraic group $G$, and the equivariant Chow group with coefficients $A_G^0(X,\Het)$ (see \cite[section 4]{PirAlgStack}).
+The Chow groups with coefficients were first introduced by Rost in \cite{Rost} as a generalization of ordinary Chow groups.
+Their usage as a tool for computing cohomological invariants motivates the hypotheses that we made on the characteristic of the base field (see remark \ref{rmk:assumptions}).

+The main obstruction to extend the computations on $\Hcal_3$ contained in \cite{PirCohHypThree} to the stacks $\Hcal_g$, where $g$ is any odd integer, consists in proving that a certain morphism of $\PGLt$-equivariant Chow groups with coefficients is zero.